stuerp/foo_midi/README.md

 * Bug Fix: The new scpipe32 and scpipe64 in the previous version had issues.
 Secret Sauce is back.
 * Added support for compressed SoundFonts (.sf3) to BASS MIDI player.
 * Updated Munt (MT32 emulator) to v2.7.0.
-* Optimized the component size a bit.
-Only one copy of vsthost and scpipe is included.
+* Reduced the component package size a bit.
+Only one copy of each vsthost and scpipe executable is included.

 v2.7.4.3, 2022-11-20, *"Returning to BASS."*